astarryknight/ai-ml/src/minis/ann.md

 print(x, "or", y, "is : ", outputP)
 ```

 We could also save the weights that the neural network just calculated in a file, to use it later without making another learning phase.
-It is done for way bigger project, in which that phase can last days or weeks.
+It is done for much larger projects, in which that phase can last days or weeks.

 ```python
 outputP = 1/(1+numpy.exp(-outputP)) #sigmoid function